richardimaoka/alpakka-blog-post/README.md

 ## CassandraSink example

+The full code example can be found [here](link-to-git-repository).

-The next example we see is CassandraSink, which lets you insert Rows into Cassandra at the end of the stream.
+The next example we see is CassandraSink, which lets you insert `Row`s into Cassandra at the end of the stream.

 This is useful for more like a real-time system that keeps running where your data goes from a data source and eventually written into Cassandra.